soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 1. Using Visual Studio Code, open the `C:\MCW-Predictive-Maintenance-for-remote-field-devices-master\Hands-on lab\Resources\FailurePredictionFunction` folder.

 2. Upon opening the folder in Visual Studio Code, you may be prompted to restore unresolved dependencies.
-If this is the case, press the **Restore** button.
+If this is the case, select the **Restore** button.

    ![A sample Restore Unresolved Dependencies dialog is displayed.
 The Restore button is available.](media/unresolveddependencies.png "Restore Unresolved Dependencies Dialog")